HubSpot/S3Decorators/README.md

 This will create a timer for request duration:
 - `com.hubspot.s3.metrics.MetricsS3Decorator.requests`

-As well as meter for exceptions:
+As well as a meter for exceptions:
 - `com.hubspot.s3.metrics.MetricsS3Decorator.exceptions`